Killing of Fredy Villanueva: Aftermath

 During a protest against the officers' actions, riot police were dispatched after bonfires had been set in the streets of Montreal North on August 10 in retaliation to the event.
 The protest would escalate to looting and car torching.

-Eventually, one paramedic and two police officers were wounded and one female police officer shot.
+One paramedic and two police officers were wounded, and one female police officer was shot.
 Seventy-one people were arrested.

-The death caused the Quebec government to reform how police shootings are investigated in the province.
+The death provoked the Quebec government to reform how police shootings are investigated in the province.

-The Canada Border Services Agency attempted to deport Villanueva.
+The Canada Border Services Agency had attempted to deport Villanueva before his death.

 A judge ended a seven-year civil suit involving the families of Villanueva and the other two injured.
 Quebec Superior Court Judge William Fraiberg ruled that the families' lawyers had failed too many times to meet deadlines, which caused unjustified delays.

 The event was one of the inspirations behind Sophie Deraspe's 2019 film Antigone, which adapted the ancient Greek play by Sophocles into a modern story of police brutality against immigrants.